mvolkmann/blog/src/zig.md

 when running test, use the std.testing.allocator so when tests are run, it will flag when memory is not freed.

 A function return type can be a switch expression that determines the actual type returned.

-function names that begin with @ built-in functions. some built-in functions do things that user created functions cannot. what does it mean when the name of a built-in function begins with at symbol, followed by an uppercase letter?
-Runtime safety checks won’t protect you from every possible mistake, but they come close.
-More safety checks are planned in the future.